 This means that those DSM instances are not aware of one another on any level other than the fact they run on the same host (NAS).

 Let's look at an example.
 So you have your NAS configured and running with certain users, apps, and specific configurations.
-There might be a case that you would want to have another NAS present in your LAN, but not in a physical way, rather have another version of DSM with its own apps and settings.
+There might be a case that you would want to have another NAS present in your LAN, but not in a physical way, but rather than have another version of DSM with its own apps and settings.

 Why?
 How about having a test DSM that will be used to test out app and DSM updates?
 To see if the next update will break something or not?
 Ok, you might be thinking this is not the same as updating a real appliance device, and you would be right, but in some cases it's better than holding your breath and hoping for the best, right?
 Especially because DSM downgrade is not officially supported.